 Travelers are often surprised at how liberal Scandinavia is.
 You may see pornographic movie theaters and sex shops, along with naked breasts in the media or at the beach.
 Bathing topless is common, not just in Scandinavia, but all over Europe.

-In Norway, a visitor may see mainstream magazines with Q&A columns about sex and sexuality.
-Note that while sexuality in Scandinavia is a liberal issue and you can buy as many erotic magazines and videos as you want, pornographic materials with children are absolutely illegal.
+In Norway, a visitor may see mainstream magazines with the question and answer columns about sex and sexuality, but it's important to note that while sexuality in Scandinavia is a liberal issue and you can buy as many erotic magazines and videos as you want, pornographic materials with children are still absolutely illegal.

-Sexuality in Scandinavia is treated with ease since locals haven't been brought up to think of it as a taboo.
-Sex education is compulsory in schools in all of Scandinavia.
-Teaching children about sex is considered crucial to the prevention of sexually transmitted diseases, the government of Sweden believes.
-It seems to work.
-Numerous studies show that Scandinavian teenagers have better sexual health, fewer sexual partners and start being sexually active at the same age or later than teenagers from the U.S.
+Sexuality in Scandinavia is treated with ease since locals haven't been brought up to think of it as a taboo, and sex education is compulsory in schools in all of Scandinavia.
+That's because, according to the Swedish government, teaching children about sex is considered crucial to the prevention of sexually transmitted diseases, and it seems to work.
+Numerous studies show that Scandinavian teenagers have better sexual health, fewer sexual partners, and start being sexually active at the same age or later than teenagers from the United States.